TAYLOR VALVE PRODUCT

-- Rupture Pin and Buckling Pin valves can be designed to sense system pressure or differential pressure, unlike rupture discs, which can only sense differential pressure.
+Rupture Pin and Buckling Pin valves can be designed to sense system pressure or differential pressure, unlike rupture discs, which can only sense differential pressure.

-- Rupture Pin and Buckling Pin valves can be designed to handle corrosive and dangerous fluids and gases with minimal operating expenses and no environmental concerns, because the systems’ integrity is not compromised when resetting the Rupture Pin or Buckling Pin Valve.
+These systems can also be designed to handle corrosive and dangerous fluids and gases with minimal operating expense and no environmental concerns.
+This is possible because the systems’ integrity is not compromised during the reset of a Rupture Pin or Buckling Pin Valve.

-- The valves may also be equipped with a proximity sensor to alert the operator of a valve opening.
+The valves may also be equipped with a proximity sensor to alert the operator of a valve opening.

 VALVE CERTIFICATION TESTS

 Certification tests are completed on all valves prior to exiting our facility.
 ASME standard calls for set point variation of +5%, but rarely deviates over +3% from set point, +1% is common.
 After successful valve testing, three pins are tested on the Tinius Olsen machine to determine a load vs time curve for the archives.
 This ensures consistency between pin material lots.

 Special machines are used to cut the pins to length perpendicular to the pin axis and polish the cut ends.
 Every pin is tagged with all pertinent information required to match each pin to its corresponding valve.
 All valves are stamped with a serial on the bonnet and valve label.
 New pins may be ordered using only the valve serial number.
 Pin orders before noon on regular business days can be shipped to you same day.

 Rupture Pin valves have many uses where a non-resetting pressure relief valve is desired and this technology easily replaces existing rupture disc valves.
 The Rupture Pin relief valve will save on time, operational expenses, and eliminate environmental concerns.